 Macular degeneration is a leading cause of vision loss and irreversible blindness in Americans age 60 years and older and advanced AMD is a leading cause of irreversible blindness and visual impairment in the world.
 As many as 11 million Americans have some form of macular degeneration, including both early and later stages of the wet and dry forms.
 This number is expected to double by 2050.

-Since 1999, Macular Degeneration Research (MDR) has awarded more than $21.5 million to support research into the causes and potential prevention strategies and treatments of macular degeneration disease.
-MDR is currently supporting 40 biomedical researcher projects.
+Since 1999, Macular Degeneration Research (MDR) has awarded nearly $35 million to support research into the causes and potential prevention strategies and treatments of macular degeneration disease.
+MDR is currently supporting 47 biomedical researcher projects.

 Research We Have Funded